Activity-dependent neuromodulation and calcium homeostasis cooperate to produce robust and modulable neuronal function: Results

-Fig.~\ref{fig:fig3}A shows the trajectories of the simulations from Fig.~\ref{fig:fig2}B in the plane of modulated conductances, $\bar{g}_\mathrm{CaS}$ and $\bar{g}_\mathrm{A}$, during tonic spiking homeostatic compensation for both sharp and controlled neuromodulation.
-Initially, the modulated conductances of every neuron in the population grow along the homogeneous scaling direction in tonic spiking mode, as the calcium levels are below the threshold value.
-This homogeneous scaling corresponds to a line intersecting the origin, with variability due to the degeneracy in conductance ratios within the population.
-During neuromodulation, all conductances are adjusted to tune their ratios and achieve bursting (Fig.~\ref{fig:fig3}B).
-Importantly, all neuromodulatory actions occur along the same direction, but with varying magnitudes depending on the state of the neuron \citep{fyon2024dimensionality}.
-As a result, calcium levels increase drastically for each neuron in the population.
-Once the neuromodulatory action ends, the outcome depends on the type of neuromodulation applied (Fig.~\ref{fig:fig3}C).
+To study the mechanisms underlying the constructive interaction between controlled neuromodulation and calcium homeostasis, we plot the conductance trajectories of the simulations from Fig~\ref{fig:fig2} in the plane of modulated conductances, $\bar{g}_\mathrm{CaS}$ and $\bar{g}_\mathrm{A}$, during tonic spiking calcium-homeostatic compensation for both sharp and controlled neuromodulation (Fig~\ref{fig:fig3}A).
+Initially, as calcium levels remain below the threshold, calcium homeostasis increases the modulated conductances along a homogeneous scaling direction characteristic of tonic spiking.
+This direction corresponds to a line intersecting the origin, with variability due to conductance degeneracy within the population, and its slope is determined by the relative time constants of mRNA transcription in the calcium homeostasis model, with steady-state analysis predicting $\bar{g}_i / \bar{g}_j \approx \tau_{m_j} / \tau_{m_i}$ \cite{o2014cell}.
+When neuromodulation is applied, all conductances are adjusted to reshape their ratios and induce bursting (Fig~\ref{fig:fig3}B).
+Importantly, neuromodulatory actions follow the same direction across neurons but vary in magnitude depending on individual neuronal states \cite{fyon2024dimensionality}.
+This modulation leads to a sharp increase in intracellular calcium levels.
+After neuromodulation is applied, the long-term outcome depends on the type of neuromodulation used (Fig~\ref{fig:fig3}C-D).

-In the case of sharp neuromodulation, during the homeostatic action in the bursting phase, the homeostatic controller acts alone and tends to maintain the same conductance ratios as in tonic spiking (Fig.~\ref{fig:fig3}C left).
-This leads to a reduction in calcium levels, but, as seen in Fig.~\ref{fig:fig1}, its effects are unreliable and undesirable.
-Specifically, for most neurons in the population, the homeostatic controller reduces $\bar{g}_\mathrm{A}$ towards negative values (saturated at 0 to avoid model instability) to bring $\bar{g}_\mathrm{CaS}$ into an appropriate range.
-This regulation causes the neuron to move away from the robust bursting behavior, resulting in heterogeneous changes in the activity of the population.
+Under sharp neuromodulation, calcium homeostasis operates alone in the bursting phase, following the scaling direction characteristic of its reference, \textit{i.e.} unmodulated, state set by the relative time constants of mRNA transcription in the calcium homeostasis model (Fig~\ref{fig:fig3}C).
+This results in a decrease in calcium levels, but as shown in Fig~\ref{fig:fig2}A-C, the response is unreliable and often undesirable, resulting in a loss of robust bursting across the population (bursting is either lost entirely, sustained with substantially altered properties, or replaced by irregular activity).
+Specifically, for most neurons, the calcium-homeostatic controller reduces $\bar{g}_\mathrm{A}$ toward negative values (saturated at 0 to remain in physiological ranges and prevent model instability) to compensate for $\bar{g}_\mathrm{CaS}$, driving the neuron away from robust bursting and leading to heterogeneous activity changes across the population (violin plots in Fig~\ref{fig:fig3}C).